 For smaller companies (including startups in say, a Series A funding round), it’s often just a tiny team whose expertise is in SaaS product development and not marketing.

-SaaS companies too often focus on what’s urgent and important in the short term, without seeing the bigger picture of how it all fits into a longer term strategy that will get more leads and demos for their sales teams, and increase their MRR.
+SaaS companies too often focus on what’s urgent and important in the short term, without seeing the bigger picture of how it all fits into a longer term strategy — one that will get more leads and demos for their sales teams, and increase their monthly recurring revenue.

-Results brings us to the second reason we’ve transitioned to a SaaS focused agency.
+Results bring us to the second reason we’ve transitioned to a SaaS focused agency.

 Reason #2: We’ve Accumulated a Series of Demonstrable and Repeatable Results for Our SaaS Clients